uf-icbr-bioinformatics/cellClassifier/README.md

 A signature matches if the P-value returned by Fisher's exact test is less than 0.05 (can be changed with the -p option).
-The test uses the number of genes in the database as the total number of genes, but this can be changed with -n.
-Cell types that match are printed to standard output (or to the file specified with the -o option).
+The test uses the number of genes in the database as the total number of genes, but this can be changed with the -n option.
+Cell types that match are printed to standard output, or to the file specified with the -o option.

 The output consists of four columns: tissue, cell type, P-value, list of genes from input list matching the gene signature.

 `genesfile` is assumed to contain one gene identifier per line, or to be a tab-delimited file with identifiers in the first column.
-A different column can be specified with the -c option or using the syntax filename:column.
+A different column can be specified with the -c option or using the syntax `filename:column`.

-If -X is specified, the program switches to cellranger mode, suitable for parsing differential expression files produced by cellranger.
+If -X is specified, the program switches to *cellranger mode*, which supports parsing differential expression files produced by cellranger.
 See the [Cellranger Support](#cellranger-support) section for details.